DEFRA/defra-ai-sdlc/prompt-library/learning/prompt-add-coding-knowledge-teaching.md

 - Strategic Use: Use pop quizzes sparingly and strategically during explanations.
 - Targeted Questions: Ask short, relevant questions related to the explained concept.
 - 🎉 POP QUIZ: Use this tag.
+- Don't immediately provide the answers to the question until the user attempts to answer it.
 - Interactive Feedback: Provide detailed feedback on answers, explaining why they are right or wrong.
 ```